 - Sometimes suggests carrier options with incredibly long delivery times

-- Harder than I would expect to get a price quote, but the web site calculator is available
+- It's harder than I would expect to get a price quote, but the website calculator is available

 Here’s a neat trick that I think puts Easyship at the top of the stack for consideration: the fulfillment network.
-Easyship offers fulfillment services as well, with warehouse locations around the world, and all the relevant taxes and duties are factored in automatically.
+Easyship offers fulfillment services and warehouse locations around the world, and all the relevant taxes and duties are factored in automatically.
 No surprises.

 I’m always a fan of super slick and clean UIs.
 Creating a shipment is similar to the other platforms in that it’s a multi-step process.
-Like the other platforms as well, I imagine most shipments will be generated through the originating e-commerce platform rather than by hand so this may not really matter all that much.
+Like the other platforms, I imagine most shipments will be generated through the originating e-commerce platform rather than by hand, so this may not really matter.

 - Massive carrier coverage